InnovationProject20/CarDetection---jetson/README.md

 ### Running the script
 Run the shell script start.sh, providing the number of Raspberry Pi expected in the current system
 >`./start.sh <number of pi>`

+### Notes
+The OpenALPR library handles most of the work identifying licence plates.
+The communication and naming convention are pre-coded and follow the following guidelines:
+1. The KEY to the image data is formatted as:
+>`Pi<Pi ID>imagedata<Image data >`